PascalAOMS/dynamic-polyfill/README.md

 You may copy the polyfill code from [MDN](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).
 Run it before **dynamic-polyfill**.

+It is not included in this package to keep it as small as possible.

 ## Not supported Fills
 * ~html5-elements
 * ~viewport

 Use `always` flag for these.
 There might be more.
 I have not tested all of them.
-If you find a not supported fill, please leave a quick issue message.
+If you find a not supported fill, please leave a quick [issue message on Github](https://github.com/PascalAOMS/dynamic-polyfill/issues).
 All the most used fills are supported.